ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ## Choosing the Editor Type

-By default, the `CKEditor` Angular component creates an {@link guide/dev/inline/README inline editor} with a {@link guide/dev/features/uitypes/README#fixed-ui-for-inline-editor fixed UI}.
+By default, the CKEditor 4 Angular component creates an {@link guide/dev/inline/README inline editor} with a {@link guide/dev/features/uitypes/README#fixed-ui-for-inline-editor fixed UI}.
 This editor type will be referred to as a `divarea` editor.
 To create an editor with a {@link guide/dev/features/uitypes/README#floating-user-interface floating UI}, add the `type` property with a value of `inline`:

 ```html
 <ckeditor